josehu07/flashsim/readme.md

  |- COPYING
 ```

-Run `make` to compile all proviced test executables, and try some simple tests:
+Run `make` to compile all provided test executables, and try some of them:

 ```bash
 $ make